aws-samples/inspector-ami-scanning-solution/README.md

 ![Single AMI Scanning - Solution Overview drawio](https://github.com/aws-samples/inspector-ami-scanning-solution/assets/102709027/8f81e598-821c-40c3-a1c6-09b2b14d1b53)

 A Lambda function will be used to define and pass parameters to the first AWS Step Functions step and workflow.
 This workflow step function will launch a temporary EC2 instance from the AMI which has been chosen to be scanned and tag the temporary EC2 instance.
 An EventBridge rule will be created to listen for the successful Inspector scan event message for the temporary EC2 instance.
 This is required as the Inspector scanning process of the temporary EC2 instance could take some time to complete depending on a number of factors including instance operating system and account limitations.

 Once the Inspector scan has completed successfully, the EventBridge rule will match the successful scan event and trigger the second Step Functions state machine.
 The second state machine will invoke a Lambda function to export the Inspector findings for the AMI to an Amazon S3Amazon S3 bucket.
 Another Lambda function is triggered to add a tag to the AMI which has been scanned which includes the location of the Amazon S3 bucket where the Inspector findings are located.
-A notification is sent to an Amazon SNSAmazon SNS topic with the AMI which was scanned, the status, the S3 bucket location for the report findings and the temporary EC2 instance id which was launched.
+A notification is sent to an SNS topic with the AMI which was scanned, the status, the S3 bucket location for the report findings and the temporary EC2 instance id which was launched.

 #### Step 1: Deploy the CloudFormation Template